automl/neps/docs/reference/search_algorithms/landing_page_algo.md

     - **Less exploration**: By focusing on these regions, the optimizer _might_ miss out on other regions that could potentially be better.
     - **Bad priors**: If the Prior is not a good representation of the search space, the optimizer might deliver suboptimal results, compared to a search without Priors.
 The optimizers we provide in NePS are specifically designed to handle bad priors, but they still slow down the search process.

-We present a collection of algorithms that use Priors [here](./prior.md) and algorithms that combine priors wiht Multi-Fidelity [here](./multifidelity_prior.md).
+We present a collection of algorithms that use Priors [here](./prior.md) and algorithms that combine priors with Multi-Fidelity [here](./multifidelity_prior.md).